I graduated as a biologist in 2005 from the University of Szeged, Hungary with a specialisation of plant cell biology and plant stress physiology.

 Two inhibitors of the CalvinBenson cycle [glycolaldehyde (GA) and potassium cyanide (KCN)] were used in cultured Symbiodinium cells and in nubbins of the coral Pocillopora damicornis to test the hypothesis that inhibition of the CalvinBenson cycle triggers coral bleaching.
 Inhibitor concentration range-finding trials aimed to determine the appropriate concentration to generate inhibition of the CalvinBenson cycle, but avoid other metabolic impacts to the symbiont and the animal host.
 Both 3 mmol l-1 GA and 20 µmol l-1 KCN caused minimal inhibition of host respiration, but did induce photosynthetic impairment, measured by a loss of photosystem II function and oxygen production.
 GA did not affect the severity of bleaching, nor induce bleaching in the absence of thermal stress, suggesting inhibition of the CalvinBenson cycle by GA does not initiate bleaching in P. damicornis.
 In contrast, KCN did activate a bleaching response through symbiont expulsion, which occurred in the presence and absence of thermal stress.
 While KCN is an inhibitor of the CalvinBenson cycle, it also promotes reactive oxygen species formation, and it is likely that this was the principal agent in the coral bleaching process.
 These findings do not support the hypothesis that temperature-induced inhibition of the CalvinBenson cycle alone induces coral bleaching.

-Jeans, J, Szabo, M, Campbell, DA, Larkum, A, Ralph, PJ & Hill, R 2014, 'Thermal bleaching induced changes in photosystem II function not reflected by changes in photosystem II protein content of Stylophora pistillata', Coral Reefs, vol. 33, pp. 131-139.View/Download from: UTS OPUS or Publisher's site
+Jeans, J, Szabo, M, Campbell, DA, Larkum, A, Ralph, PJ & Hill, R 2014, 'Thermal bleaching induced changes in photosystem II function not reflected by changes in photosystem II protein content of Stylophora pistillata', Coral Reefs, vol. 33, no. 1, pp. 131-139.View/Download from: UTS OPUS or Publisher's site

 Szabo, M, Parker, KB, Guruprasad, S, Kuzhiumparambil, U, Lilley, RM, Tamburic, B, Schliep, MT, Larkum, A, Schreiber, U, Raven, J & Ralph, PJ 2014, 'Photosynthetic acclimation of Nannochloropsis oculata investigated by multi-wavelength chlorophyll fluorescence analysis', Bioresource Technology, vol. 167, pp. 521-529.View/Download from: UTS OPUS or Publisher's site